haothitran/etheirys/docs/relics/zodiac-weapons.md

 1. Speak to Jalzahn.
 2. Speak with Gerolt.

+!!! info "Replicas"
-You will now be able to speak to Drake in North Shroud (`X:30.3, Y:20.1`) and receive replicas of every stage of your Zodiac weapon.
+    You will now be able to speak to Drake (North Shroud, `X:30.3, Y:20.1`) and purchase replicas of every stage of your Zodiac weapon.
 Select dialogue option: `Zodiac Weapon Zeta Replication`